 Please inform your supervisor first, then contact the Wellness & Recovery team in Human Resources by completing the confidential Absence Reporting Form within 24 hours.
 This will help us work with health authorities to put in place appropriate strategies to help trace and prevent the spread of the virus.

-Q: I have decided to proceed with my travel plans even after the government's announcement advising against all international travel, including the United States.
+Q: I have decided to proceed with my travel plans even after the government's announcement advising against all international travel, including to the United States.
 How will my time in self-isolation upon my return be treated?

 As of March 12, the Public Health Agency of Canada has recommended that travelers avoid all non-essential travel outside of Canada and that any person returning from international travel (including the US) self-isolate for 14 days upon return to Canada.
 During the 14 day self-isolation period, where possible, supervisors will consider if it's operationally feasible for you to work from home (for any employee group).
 If feasible, your supervisor will facilitate such arrangements and you will continue to receive your regular pay.
 If it is not possible to work from home, you have the option of using vacation time or taking an unpaid leave of absence.

-You are reminded that it is strongly recommended to remain at home until the self-isolation period is lifted.
+You are reminded that it is mandatory by law to remain at home until the self-isolation period is lifted.
 Such employees are required to complete the Absence Reporting Form and submit it to the Wellness & Recovery office.